brandon-carlisle/git-vault/Asynchronous JavaScript - Promises, Async-Await, and AJAX.md

 Now we should see all the countries been loaded at the same time, compared to the previous network tab:

 ![[Screenshot 2022-09-14 at 14.51.50.png]]

+Note: If one of the promise rejects, then the whole promise.all rejects.

+This should be used whenever you need to run multiple async functions or ajax calls and they don't need to be ran in order.

+## Other Promise Combinators: race, allSettled and any
+### Promise.race
+Just like all other promise combinators, it receives an array of promises and it also returns a promise.

+The promise that is returned by race, is settled as soon as one of the input promises is settled.